-BE104 Intermediate Shorthand (4,3,2) Fall and Spring Semester intensive training in theory of shorthand, the development of shorthand outlines, and development of the ability to take new matter dictation.
+BE104 Intermediate Shorthand (4,3,2)

+Intensive training in theory of shorthand, the development of shorthand outlines, and development of the ability to take new matter dictation.

-BE315 Accounting [(3,3,0)
+BE115 Accounting I (3,3,0)

 An introduction to accounting and fundamentals; the meaning and purpose of accounting statements, balance sheets, and profit and loss statements.
 The theory of debits and credits; accounts payable and receivable; the trial balance; adjusting and closing entries; accounting for notes, interest, unearned and accrued items are examined.